 Bryan's Ovarian Cancer Canada Walk of Hope

-This year’s goal is to raise $2.1 million.
+This year I want to beat my fundraising of last year, and once again put my team and myself atop the leaderboard (People say I’m competitive, but I don’t believe them).
 Every dollar I raise supports Ovarian Cancer Canada, the only national charity entirely dedicated to this important cause.
 Funds will be used to provide support, increase awareness, and fund vital research so that we can change the future for the women we love.

 If you think this page contains objectionable content, please inform the system administrator.